aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-manipulation-aspose-imaging-java/_index.md

 }
 ```

-This snippet loads the pixel data from a `RasterImage` into an array of `Color` objects for further manipulation.
+Now you have a `Color[]` array that you can manipulate pixel‑by‑pixel.

-### Create and Save a PNG Image with Transparency
+### Create and Save a PNG Image with Transparency *(jpeg to png java)*

 #### Overview
-Creating images with transparency is essential for designing overlays or compositing graphics seamlessly.
+Transparent PNGs are ideal for overlays, UI icons, and compositing images without background artifacts.

-#### Step-by-Step Implementation
+#### Step‑by‑Step

 **1. Import Necessary Classes:**